 - □ Passport, airline confirmations - Credit card, cash (due to security concerns, do not use debit cards in Africa) - □ Medications (do not pack medications in checked luggage) - □ Spare pair of prescription glasses or contact lenses if you wear them.
 If you wear contacts, we suggest you also bring along a pair of glasses.
-Eye drops. - □ A copy of your eyeglass prescription in case you lose or break your glasses - □ Cameras, digital memory cards, extra batteries, lens cleaning items - D Photocopy of your passport photo page (Keep this separate from your passport) - □ Ear plugs, neck rest, eye shade for your overnight flights - □ Spare set of underwear & socks in the unlikely event your luggage is delayed - □ Something to read during your flights
+Eye drops. - □ A copy of your eyeglass prescription in case you lose or break your glasses - □ Cameras, digital memory cards, extra batteries, lens cleaning items - D Photocopy of your passport photo page (Keep this separate from your passport) - □ A paper or electronic version of your ETA Approval notification - □ Ear plugs, neck rest, eye shade for your overnight flights - □ Spare set of underwear & socks in the unlikely event your luggage is delayed - □ Something to read during your flights